wellspringcp/wellspring/10-miscellaneous/10-01-private-possession-of-weapons.md

 ## Possession of private weaponry

 Implicit in the right to life is the right to defend one's life against initiations of force by other conagents.
-Therefore `WS` categorically denies to the legislature the power to make any laws which infringe on the residents' **pre-existing** right to keep and bear weapons.
+Therefore `WS` categorically denies to the legislature the power to make any laws which infringe on the residents' **pre-existing** right to keep and bear **all** weapons _which are in use by the police and military_.
 In particular:
-- Any weapon which is in use by the police force **must** be freely and **liberally** available for purchase, distribution and use by the residents of a `WS` polity.
+- Any weapon which is in use by the police force **must** be freely and **liberally** available for purchase, distribution and use by the residents of a `WS` polity without exception.
-- Any weapon which is in use by the military **must** be freely and **liberally** available for purchase, distribution and use by the residents of a `WS` polity, excepting only those weapons which meet **all** of the following criteria:
+- Any weapon which is in use by the military **must** be freely and **liberally** available for purchase, distribution and use by the residents of a `WS` polity, unless that weapon which meets **all** of the following criteria:
 - The weapon is has intercontinental range, or range that extends beyond the borders of the `WS` polity.
 - The weapon, is capable of mass, indiscriminate destruction.